wasadigi/Teaching-HEIGVD-RES/examples/README.md

 **Keywords**: lecture 3, java, UDP, client, server, broadcast, multicast

 This example demonstrates how to implement broadcast and multicast communication in Java, using the `DatagramPacket`, `DatagramSocket` and `MulticastSocket` classes.
 Publishers and subscribers are provided.

+## Lecture 5: Protocol Implementation

+### 12-ApplicationProtocolToolkit

+**Keywords**: lecture 5, application protocol framework, java, state machine

+This framework provides abstractions to implement custom application protocols, based on a layered structure.
+The project also includes the code for a server that implements the "Ping Pong Protocol" specified in [Lecture 5](../lectures/05-Lecture5-ProtocolImplementation.md#PingPong).